gvwilson/sensibleadventures/nardica/nardica.md

 "Have you sent a distress call?"
 Wales asked quietly.

-Uncle Jack nodded,
+Uncle Jack scowled.
-his face grim.
-"Nearest shout I got back is a hunnert kay east, but they're smaller'n we are.
+"Nearest shout I got back is a hundred kay east, but they're smaller'n we are.
-Halley wasn't much innerested 'til I tol' 'em our friends looked milit'ry.
+Halley wasn't much interested 'til I told them our friends looked military.
-Now they're sayin' they'll get a spotter up soon as they can, which prob'ly means just in time t' watch us bein' towed away."

-"Send the drone's feed directly to Halley,"
-Wales ordered crisply,
-drawing a trio of personal characters on the screen.
-"Tell them it's to go straight to Captain Stirling, and send this.
-That should wake them up."

-Uncle Jack spat out the mouthful of beard he had been chewing.
-"Aw for---you're a blue!
-You're an affin' blue!"

-"No."
-Wales shook his head without taking his eyes off the display.
-"But I've done business with them in the past."
-His tone changed.
-"Here we go."
+Then they made noises about looking into it and dropped off comms, and then the shadding comms dropped out."
+He pointed at a small image in the corner of the control panel that was blinking an orange warning.
+Whoever was hunting them was jamming their transmissions.

+"All right, let's get a good look at you,"
+Wales said under his breath.
+He slid his hand across the control panel again.
-The view on the control panel shifted as the drone tilted its camera forward and narrowed its focus to zoom in on a dark blur that squatted on the ocean below like a cockroach on a dirty floor.
+The scene shifted as the drone tilted its camera forward and narrowed its focus to zoom in on a dark blur that squatted on the ocean below like a cockroach on a dirty floor.
 Its outline remained blurry even as it grew larger.
 That was its camo,
-Iffy guessed---thousands of micro-thin strips of camo absorbing and re-emitting light, infrared, radar, and everything else that might give reveal the ship's actual position and profile.
+Iffy guessed---thousands of micro-thin strips of smart material absorbing and re-emitting light, infrared, radar, and everything else that might give reveal the ship's actual position and profile.
 The flurries of multi-colored speckles that swept across the image every few seconds